 that I am one and two?)

 Goethe also recognized perspectivism and complementarity with regard to worldviews.
-Although he emphasized essentialism and phenomenology, he embraced all of the eight worldviews that I discuss in this article.
+Although he emphasized essentialism and phenomenology, he embraced all of the nine worldviews that I discuss in this article.
 Hence, Cusset’s (1982) reference to the “all-embracing Goethe” seems rather appropriate.

 Nietzsche, who coined the term ‘perspectivism,’ also supported a perspectivistic philosophy.
 After Nietzsche, perspectivism has been taken up in postmodernism.
 And perspectivism has also ancient